bbauska/JS-svg/README.md

 }
 </pre>

-Functions may or may not explicitly return a value, and if they do, only one return value is allowed.
+<p>Functions may or may not explicitly return a value, and if they do, only
+one return value is allowed.
 In the preceding example, a value isn't returned, as that isn't the purpose of the function (or to get technical about it, an undefined value would be returned if the function was queried).
-In the following example, however, we are specifically looking to get a value returned from the function, and this is where we use the return keyword.
+In the following example, however, we are specifically looking to get a value returned from the function, and this is where we use the return keyword.</p>

 <pre>
 // <i>Another function with parameters, this time returning a value.</i>
 function squareNumber(number) { return number * number; }
 </pre>

-The preceding function, when called, will return the result we're looking for, that is, the square of the number we supply it.
-But how do we actually do this in practice?
+<p>The preceding function, when called, will return the result we're
+looking for, that is, the square of the number we supply it.
+But how do we actually do this in practice?</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3 id="ch2-7b">2.7b Invoking Functions</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->